tez-capital/docs.tez.capital_content/en/tezbake/tutorials/migrating-from-kiln.md

 ```

 Follow the prompts to select your key and derivation path, then authorize it for baking on the Ledger.

+> ⚠️ **Verify the derivation path matches what you recorded in Step 1.** If you use the wrong path, TezBake will import a different key than the one your baker is registered with.
+After setup, confirm the imported address matches your baker address:
+> ```bash
+> sudo tezbake info --signer
+> ```
+> The `tz` address shown must match your baker address exactly.
+If it doesn't, re-run `setup-ledger` with the correct derivation path.

 > **Note:** You'll need the **Tezos Wallet** app (not Baking) for one-time operations like registration.
 Switch back to the **Tezos Baking** app for ongoing baking.